Local

 Schoolhouses in indigenous villages in Guatemala are often old, built decades ago by the villagers themselves.
 Many are made of wood or sticks, have rusty, leaky tin roofs, and dirt floors.
 In these schools, the students have to study in poor lighting and the sweltering heat because of a lack of windows.

 We work with villages to make sure that their local schools have adequate facilities for their children.
-To date, we have completed construction on three school building projects by providing the resources to the villages so that they could build for themselves new schoolhouses for their local schools.
+To date, we have completed construction on four school building projects by providing the resources to the villages so that they could build for themselves new schoolhouses for their local schools.

 Middle & High Schools